wkolowski/Type-Theory-Wishlist/README.md

 - Polish the writing.
 - Search for more papers.
 - Figure out the final notation: `of` as a short-hand when defining inductive and coinductive and the colon `:` when defining families?
-- Decide if the last piece of syntax sugar should be included.

 ### Nested Coinductive Families <a id="nested-coinductive-families"></a> [↩](#toc)